Tuesday, November 29, 2011

 Another one of those shot-firing trees.

-I'm really, really, really curious to know what it is they're shooting, and what they are shooting at.
+I'm very curious to know what it is they're shooting, and what they are shooting at.

 Bisection Of An Arc